-NEWS IMPACTING FOREIGN STUDENTS IN THE U.S.
+NEWS IMPACTING FOREIGN STUDENTS IN THE US

-Since taking office in January 2017, the current administration has made several decisions that will impact the ability of foreign nationals to pursue higher education studies in the United States.
+Since taking office in January 2017, the Trump administration has made several decisions that will impact the ability of foreign nationals to pursue higher education studies in the United States.
 This page aims to summarize these decisions as they are announced and provide updates as necessary.
 For legal advice related to the recent immigration policy changes, please contact an immigration attorney or an accredited representative of the Board of Immigration Appeals.

 Travel Ban and Extreme Vetting